-Both Arizona and Washington use some kind of lottery system to award marijuana licenses to businesses, and Guam might use a lottery system in the future.
-In addition, some states allow municipalities to approve or ban some types of marijuana-related businesses from operating within their borders.
-These municipalities grant their own licenses to marijuana businesses, and some of them, like Long Beach and Santa Ana in California, use lottery systems, too.
+Both Arizona and Washington use some kind of lottery system to award marijuana licenses to businesses.
+In addition, some states allow municipalities to approve or ban certain types of marijuana-related businesses from operating within their borders.
+These municipalities grant their own licenses to marijuana businesses, and some of them, like Long Beach and Santa Ana in California and Grand Rapids, Michigan, use lottery systems, too.

 Let’s take a closer look at what’s happening.

 The Licensing Process When the Number of Marijuana Licenses is Restricted

 Many states restrict the number of licenses granted to dispensaries, cultivators, processors, and testing labs.
 Some restrict the number of all of these license types while others only restrict the number of specific types of licenses – most often the number of dispensary licenses.
 States use one of three different processes to grant those licenses: competitive, lottery, or qualified lottery.